 3. fill specific talent gaps

 We’ve touched upon labour and skills shortages in the Canadian manufacturing sector — but other industries are also in dire straits.
-According to a recent Business Development Bank of Canada study, nearly 40% of small and medium-sized businesses (SMBs) in Canada had trouble hiring new employees before the pandemic hit in 2020.
+According to a recent Business Development Bank of Canada study, over 60 percent of small and medium-sized businesses (SMBs) in Canada have trouble hiring and retaining employees.
+That’s compared to just over 40 percent five years ago.

-The same BDC study found that retail, construction and healthcare companies had all had major trouble filling vacancies over the previous 12 months.
-At the time of the survey, 56% of business owners said that existing staff simply had to work more to make up for the lack of skilled workers.
+Retail, construction and healthcare companies all report having major trouble filling vacancies.
+And business owners say existing staff simply have to work more to make up for the lack of skilled workers.
 Unfortunately, that approach can precipitate staff burnout.

 Once again, internationally trained workers present a savvy solution.
 Internationally educated healthcare workers, for instance, possess the same skills as professionals who obtain their qualifications in Canada.